OFFICE OF THE SELECTBOARD

 8:39pm Meeting adjourned and recording turned off.

 Respectfully submitted using best efforts.
-In event of any substantive discrepancy the recording shall prevail.

 Karen Christofferson, Secretary Pro Tempore

-Meeting YouTube Recording Link: PENDING
+Meeting YouTube Recording Link: https://youtu.be/SwXoBQVlIZE